 Concerning the most vulnerable sectors, like the indigenous communities, 60.5% of the people who speak a native tongue and infected by COVID-19 do not count on health services or medical expenses.
 38.50% of this group of people that was able to be admitted to a hospital has passed.
 While 12% of the cases that did not require hospitalization, meaning they need outpatient treatment, later passed away outside of the health services.
-This vulnerable group registers a lethality rate of 17.25%, more than 60% above the national average.

-48% of the people infected with the virus and goes to the Intensive Care Unit (UCI for its acronym in Spanish) are dying.
+This vulnerable group 48% of the people infected with the virus and goes to the Intensive Care Unit (UCI for its acronym in Spanish) are dying.